Dre's Story - Perimenopause, CBD, Hormones, and Recovery

 Let’s list them out first.

-- Family practice nurse - hands out host of blood pressure meds
+- Family practice nurse - hands out a host of blood pressure meds

 - Family practice doctor - hands out SSRI's like candy